Axosoft/glo-actions/README.md

 [`Parse Glo Links`](https://github.com/Axosoft/glo-action-parse-links)
 Parse your Pull Request description for links to cards

+`Create Glo Card` (coming soon)
+Create a Glo card and optionally set the description, label, assignee and column

 [`Change Column`](https://github.com/Axosoft/glo-action-move-card)
 Change the column of a card(s)